JoaDelVecchio/gymApp/README.md

-Gym App
+Jym

 Description

-Gym App is a modern web application designed to provide an intuitive and engaging interface for fitness enthusiasts.
+Jym is a modern web application designed to provide an intuitive and engaging interface for fitness enthusiasts.
 It features dynamic carousels, informative sections, and responsive design to showcase various classes, benefits, and a contact form.
 This application is ideal for gyms, fitness centers, and personal trainers looking to enhance their online presence.

 Features